Death of Paulette Gebara Farah: Statements by Paulette's nannies

-Statements by Amanda de la Rosa
+Amanda de la Rosa

-A close friend of Farah, Amanda de la Rosa, was allowed to live in the Gebara's apartment for several days immediately following the girl's disappearance.
+Amanda de la Rosa, a close friend of Lizette Farah, was allowed to live in the Gebara's apartment for several days immediately following the girl's disappearance.
 Amanda slept in Paulette's room, which was not secured by the authorities.
 In the time she stayed in there, the bed was made on a daily basis, and nobody noticed the girl's body nor the bloody stains on the sheets as they appeared on the forensic video.
 As a result, Amanda was also investigated as a possible suspect, but no charges were filed.
-At the end of the investigation, she wrote Where's Paulette?, a book narrating the events from her personal perspective, questioning the discrepancies between the facts and the authorities' statements.

 Forensics video

 Nine days after her disappearance, a team of three forensic experts entered Paulette's room at 2:00 AM. and walked to the bed and began taking measurements, loudly stating its characteristics and recording their activities on video.
 At one point, one of them declared twice that Paulette was "severely beaten" to death, and a few moments after, the forensic expert to his right removed the bed's blanket to reveal two large bloodstains, one of them the size of an adult's head.
 The same man walked to the front of the bed, with the help of another forensic expert, and removed all the sheets to reveal Paulette's corpse, partially hidden on one side of the mattress.

 Although the local authorities gave the video to the press as a document to prove how the body was found, there are several doubts about its authenticity.
 Most experts agree that it is a re-enactment, and not a real-time event, which may explain how one of the forensic experts could know that Paulette was beaten before any evidence was found.
 It would also explain the placement of the camera, and the position of the forensic experts in the exact place to be able to show all the elements to the public without any obstruction.
 It has also been noted that none of those present seems to show any surprise when discovering the body, and they even continue narrating the events with a mechanical voice, as if they were repeating a script.
 The time the video was recorded was very unusual as well.
 Such legal procedures are usually performed in the daytime.

-The biggest controversy regarding the video was that as soon as it was released, Attorney General Bazbaz publicly stated that the images proved that Paulette had accidentally suffocated, avoiding any mention of violence.
-In later interviews and statements to the press, violence was not mentioned again, and the official cause of death was ruled as an accident.